sihooleebd/calculus-1/templates/canvas/draw.typ

   let style = (stroke: stroke-col)

-  if obj.robust and obj.cached-points != none {
+  // Use adaptive sampling if robust mode is enabled AND function is standard if obj.robust and obj.func-type == "standard" {
+    // Generate points on the fly using screen dimensions let points = adaptive-sample(
+      obj.f,
+      obj.domain.at(0),
+      obj.domain.at(1),
+      y-min: y-domain.at(0),
+      y-max: y-domain.at(1),
+      width: size.at(0),
+      height: size.at(1),
+      samples: obj.samples,
+    )

-    // Split cached points at break markers (none values) and render segments let segment = ()
+    // Split points at break markers (none values) and render segments let segment = ()
-    for pt in obj.cached-points {
+    for pt in points {
       if pt == none {
         // Break marker - render current segment if non-empty if segment.len() >= 2 {